Skip to main content

 A “school day” is defined as any day in which a school is in session.
 This means that all weekends, bank holidays and school holidays are not counted when determining the timetables for the appeals process (40 school days) when applying by the deadline.

-How to apply for an appeal
+How to prepare and make an appeal

 Appeal